Nicolas Hentz: Emigration to the United States

 Upon the Bourbon Restoration in 1815, Hentz was ordered to leave France with his family within thirty days, otherwise he would be imprisoned for life.
 Nicolas Hentz and his family then sailed for the United States.
 He settled in Wilkes-Barre, Pennsylvania in Pennsylvania, where he appears in the 1830 census with his wife, Theresa, and one of his sons.
 He died after 1 July 1830.
-Before he died, he wrote a short treatise on "Danton, Robespierre and Marat" in which he maintained "Behold, these three men, who have been erected into a 'detestable triumvirate.'
+Before he died, he wrote a short treatise called Danton, Robespierre and Marat in which he maintained "Behold, these three men, who have been erected into a 'detestable triumvirate.'
 I have believed it my duty... to attempt to recover the fellow-citizens of my adopted country from the abyss of error into which the English ministry has plunged them."

 Family

 Hentz married Therese d'Aubree in France.
-They had two sons, Nicholas Richard Hentz (1786–1850) and Nicolas Marcel(1797–1856).
+They had two sons, Nicholas Richard Hentz (1786–1850) and Nicolas Marcel (1797–1856).
 The latter was known in the United States under the name of Nicholas Marcellus Hentz, became a painter, professor and was one of the founders of the arachnology.
 He was educated at Harvard University, and taught at George Bancroft's Round Hill School in Northampton.
 On 30 September 1824 his son married the novelist Caroline Lee Whiting.

 The oldest son, Richard, was born in Metz in 1786.
 He served in the French Imperial Army (1806–1815) before he fled with his father to the United States.
 Initially the family settled in Wilkes-Barre.
 In 1830, Richard moved with his family to Towanda, in Bradford County, and from there to Mobile, Alabama, where he and his wife Adelaide died in 1850.